sacherjj/CasperLabs/explorer/README.md

   --nonce 1
 ```

-NOTE: If you are connecting to a HTTPS endpoint you have to relax the SSL certificate, which is
-the case in local testing, you have to relax the SSL certificate checks in Node.js like so:
+NOTE: If you are connecting to a HTTPS endpoint which uses a self-signed certificate, which is the case in local testing, you have to relax the SSL certificate checks in Node.js like so:

 ```console
 $ export NODE_TLS_REJECT_UNAUTHORIZED=0